Sourdough Everything Bread Recipe

 - Cover the bowl with a piece of plastic wrap or a damp tea towel and let rest for 30 minutes.

-- The bulk fermentation process can vary depending on the room temperature.
-My kitchen is cool during the winter months so I often place the covered bowl into the oven with the light on.
+- Cover the bowl and set in a warm spot in your kitchen for 2-4 hours or until the dough doubles in size.
+The bulk fermentation process can vary depending on the room temperature.
+My kitchen is cool during the winter months so I often place the covered bowl into the oven with the light on.,

 Shape